1.3: Physical-Chemical Foundations

 \(ΔS_{surr}\) is proportional to 1/T

 If the Tsurr is high, a given heat transfer to or from the surroundings will have a smaller effect on the \(ΔS_{surr}\).
 Conversely, if the Tsurr is low, the effect on ΔSsurr will be greater.
-(Atkins uses the analogy of the effect of a sneeze in a library compared to in a crowded street; An American Chemistry General Chemistry text uses the analogy of giving $5 to a friend with $1000 compared to one who has just $10.)
+(Atkins uses the analogy of the effect of a sneeze in a library compared to a crowded street; An American Chemistry General Chemistry text uses the analogy of giving $5 to a friend with $1000 compared to one with just $10.)
 Hence,

 \begin{equation}